 What are the top skills employers look for in healthcare degree graduates in Chicago?

-Employers in Chicago's healthcare sector prioritize a diverse set of skills in graduates of online healthcare degree programs.
-Strong clinical knowledge combined with hands-on experience is essential, as Chicago hosts top hospitals requiring proficiency in patient care and medical technologies.
+Employers in Chicago's healthcare sector prioritize a combination of technical and interpersonal skills in graduates of online healthcare degree programs.
+Clinical competence, such as proficiency in electronic health records (EHR) and patient care protocols, is essential due to Chicago's status as a healthcare hub with over 100 hospitals and medical centers.

 How to find internships in Chicago relevant to a healthcare degree?